Skip to main content

 Remember that for RDP, the SUT also has to be configured to accept the connection.

-Webdriver Specific Options
+WebDriver Specific Options

 EPF provides the WebDriver connection type to connect to Selenium desktop browsers as SUTs.
 This connection type provides the following specific options: